fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 =============

 If there's no upgrade guide, there' s no need to change anything.
 This guide does not covering extending via PHP (aka XCLASS or Hooks) – you need to check changes for yourself.

+3.2 to 3.3
+^^^^^^^^^^

+What you need to know:

+- Now compatible with PHP 7.2
+- Improved TS generation in backend context
+   - it's now possible to use TS templates on sub pages
+   - No more usage of :code:`module.tx_beautyofcode < plugin.tx_beautyofcode`
+- Update Prism to 1.11.0
+- Bugfix for TYPO3 >= 8.5

 3.1 to 3.2